 Moshava Alevy is an exciting, warm, and inclusive overnight summer camp, guided by the Bnei Akiva values of Torah v'Avodah and dedicated to love of Israel and the Jewish people.
 Located in the beautiful San Bernardino Mountains, Moshava Alevy is the premier Modern Orthodox Zionist overnight summer camp serving the West Coast, offering exceptional programming in sports, arts, nature, and much more.

-For more than 65 years, Camp Hess Kramer and Gindling Hilltop Camp have been providing a dynamic and engaging environment where campers and staff become part of a community.
-With the total destruction of both camps due to the Woolsey Fire and subsequent mudslides, Wilshire Boulevard Temple Camps will be at a temporary site at Cal State Channel Islands, however, the programming, ruach and people that make camp camp, will remain the same, helping our campers develop personal identity and self-esteem, build relationships, learn about Judaism, have fun, and increase their long-term commitment to their families, synagogues, and communities.
+For over 65 years, Camp Hess Kramer and Gindling Hilltop Camp have been providing a dynamic and engaging environment where campers and staff become part of a community.
+With the total destruction of both camps due to the Woolsey Fire and subsequent mudslides, Wilshire Boulevard Temple Camps made a temporary home at Cal State University Channel Islands in the summer of 2019.
+Summer 2020 saw “virtual camp” due to the Covid19 Pandemic; we hope to bring the programming, ruach and people that make camp camp, at Buckhorn in Idyllwild in the summer of 2021, helping our campers develop personal identity and self-esteem, build relationships, learn about Judaism, have fun, and increase their long-term commitment to their families, synagogues, and communities.